 – Password management

 Let’s face it— remembering passwords for multiple accounts can be tedious, but it is one of the best ways to protect yourself and your data.
 And by using a password manager to store and retrieve multiple passwords, you eliminate the need to remember them.
 Passwords should be strong, unique, and include no personal information.
+These emerging password managers also offer discount like trezor promo code, so not only are your passwords protected but also your savings.

 – Update software